ggaocn/bilibili-toxicity/README.md

 Repository File Description
 ├──  SQL Backup Files
 │   ├── cmt.sql
-│   │   └── Comments table backup: stores main comments made by users on videos │   ├── subcmt.sql
+│   │   └── Comments table backup: stores main comments made by users on videos.
+This backup is split into 20 parts and stored in the master branch.
+│   ├── subcmt.sql
-│   │   └── Sub-comments table backup: stores replies to main comments │   ├── videoinfo.sql
+│   │   └── Sub-comments table backup: stores replies to main comments.
+This backup is split into 14 parts and stored in the master branch.
+│   ├── videoinfo.sql
 │   │   └── Video information table backup: stores video metadata such as title, intro, play(view count), etc.
 │   └── user.sql